Recycle Underwear

 USAgain

-USAgain has drop-off boxes nationwide for consumers to dump their old clothing (undies included).
+USAgain has drop-off boxes (aka TreeMachines) nationwide for consumers to dump their old clothing (undies included).
 While some clothes are resold, others (such as worn underwear) are either recycled for insulation material, or upcycled for rags.
-The organization has saved over 12 trillion of pounds of CO2, and clothed over 16 billion people since the company launched years ago.
-Find your nearest dropbox on their website.
+As of 2023, the organization has clothed over 18 billion people since the company launched in 1999.
+Find your nearest TreeMachine on USAgain's website.

 Article continues below advertisement